fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

     }
 });
 ```
-Again, we see the Infusion Framework function `fluid.defaults()` being used to create the schema.
+Again, we use `fluid.defaults()` to create the schema.
-As with the Primary Schema and the Panel, the call to `fluid.defaults()` is passed two arguments:
+As with the Primary Schema and the Panel, `fluid.defaults()` is passed two arguments:
 1) a string name (`"minEditor.auxSchema"`), and 2) a JavaScript object containing configuration options.

 Let’s look at the schema in detail.